manfredspitze/python-templates/efficiency-in-planning-tracker.md

 # Lesson Planning Time & Effectiveness Tracker

 ## Overview
-This document is used to track and evaluate the time spent on lesson planning and the effectiveness of applying the Pareto Principle, Occam's Razor, and Pomodoro Technique in simplifying the process.
-Use this file each week to record your metrics, compare them to previous weeks, and adjust your approach accordingly.
+This document is used to track and evaluate the time spent on lesson planning after applying the Pareto Principle, Occam's Razor, and the Pomodoro Technique.

+Use this file each week to record your observations, compare them to previous weeks, and adjust your approach accordingly.

 ---

-## Weekly Tracking Table
+## Weekly Tracker

 | Week | Total Hours Spent on Lesson Planning | Time Spent on Key Tasks (in hours) | Time Saved (vs. Baseline) | Student Engagement/Feedback | Personal Satisfaction | Issues Encountered |
 |------|-------------------------------------|-----------------------------------|---------------------------|-----------------------------|-----------------------|--------------------|